 My parents recently did a European trip which included Germany and Italy.
 They had a great time and enjoyed all of the cities and sites…except Rome.
 This was really surprising since I find Rome to be one of the coolest cities in Europe.
 How could anyone think that Rome – a city with so much […]

-An Island of the Dead
+Cimitero di San Michele – An Island of the Dead

 If Venice is named the Floating City, then Cimitero San Michele should be named the Floating Dead.
 Yes, it sounds eerie, but cemeteries can also be quite beautiful and moving to visit.
 The Cimitero di San Michele has no shortage of moving stories and images.
 The only way to get to it is via boat. […]

-Shopping at the Rialto Market
+Shopping at the Rialto Market in Venice, Italy

 The Rialto Market is buzzing with activity; boats pull up to docks and burly men unload crates of blood red oranges and artichokes, locals laugh and socialize with the shop keepers, and the fish mongers scale and prepare the fresh catches of the day.
 This is the main market for locals on the island of […]

-Breaking Commandents at St. Mark’s Basilica
+Breaking Commandments at St. Mark’s Basilica in Venice, Italy

 “You have to go to the islands!
 You have to go to the islands!” everyone kept telling me.
 Clearly they didn’t fully appreciate my neurosis regarding how stubborn I am.
 I can’t help it, if everyone keeps telling me to do something, then I really am skeptical about it and the less and less I […]